These protein overnight oats pack 30+ grams of protein into a creamy, grab-and-go breakfast you prep in 5 minutes the night before. ♡

 Tips

 - Use rolled oats, not quick oats or steel cut.
 Rolled oats absorb the liquid perfectly overnight.
-Quick oats get mushy and steel cut stay too hard.

 - Mix the protein powder with the dry ingredients first.
 This prevents clumps.
-Protein powder clumps when it hits liquid directly.

 - Add toppings right before eating.
 Berries and granola get soggy if they sit in the oats overnight.